Sanket-C-Gaikwad/linux-basics/8_EnvVariable.md

 - Setting non-persistent environment variables export tutorial_name=env_variables

-- Setting persistent environment variables
-- To set it for a single user, you need to edit the .bashrc file and add lines for each variable you wish to add in following format: echo "export tutorial_name=env_variables" >> ~/.bashrc echo $tutorial_name logout
+- Setting persistent environment variables.
+To set it for a single user, you need to edit the .bashrc file and add lines for each variable you wish to add in following format: echo "export tutorial_name=env_variables" >> ~/.bashrc echo $tutorial_name logout